-- (D) the sources of funds to pay costs; - (E) the nature and term of the obligations to be issued; - (F) the most recent equalized assessed valuation of the redevelopment project area; - (G) an estimate as to the equalized assessed valuation after redevelopment and the general land uses to apply in the redevelopment project area; - (H) a commitment to fair employment practices and an affirmative action plan; - (I) if it concerns an industrial park conservation area, the plan shall also include a general description of any proposed developer, user and tenant of any property, a description of the type, structure and general character of the facilities to be developed, a description of the type, class and number of new employees to be employed in the operation of the facilities to be developed; and - (J) if property is to be annexed to the municipality, the plan shall include the terms of the annexation agreement.
+- (H) a commitment to fair employment practices and an affirmative action plan; - (I) if it concerns an industrial park conservation area, the plan shall also include a general description of any proposed developer, user and tenant of any property, a description of the type, structure and general character of the facilities to be developed, a description of the type, class and number of new employees to be employed in the operation of the facilities to be developed; and - (J) if property is to be annexed to the municipality, the plan shall include the terms of the annexation agreement.

-The provisions of items (B) and (C) of this subsection (n) shall not apply to a municipality that before March 14, 1994

-(the effective date of Public Act 88-537) had fixed, either by its corporate authorities or by a commission designated under subsection (k) of Section 11-74.4-4, a time and place for a public hearing as required by subsection (a) of Section 11-74.4-5.
+The provisions of items (B) and (C) of this subsection (n) shall not apply to a municipality that before March 14, 1994 (the effective date of Public Act 88-537) had fixed, either by its corporate authorities or by a commission designated under subsection (k) of Section 11-74.4-4, a time and place for a public hearing as required by subsection (a) of Section 11-74.4-5.
 No redevelopment plan shall be adopted unless a municipality complies with all of the following requirements:

-- (1) The municipality finds that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise and would not reasonably be anticipated to be developed without the adoption of the redevelopment plan. - (2) The municipality finds that the redevelopment plan and project conform to the comprehensive plan for the development of the municipality as a whole, or, for municipalities with a population of 100,000 or more, regardless of when the redevelopment plan and project was adopted, the redevelopment plan and project either: (i) conforms to the strategic economic development or redevelopment plan issued by the designated planning authority of the municipality, or (ii) includes land uses that have been approved by the planning commission of the municipality. - (3) The redevelopment plan establishes the estimated dates of completion of the redevelopment project and retirement of obligations issued to finance redevelopment project costs.
-Those dates may not be later than the dates set forth under Section 11-74.4-3.5., or (DDD) (EEE), or (FFF), or (GGG), or (HHH), or (III), or (JJJ), (KKK), (LLL) (MMM), or (NNN) if the ordinance was adopted on December 23, 1986 by the Village of Libertyville.
+(1) The municipality finds that the redevelopment project area on the whole has not been subject to growth and development through investment by private enterprise and would not reasonably be anticipated to be developed without the adoption of the redevelopment plan, provided, however, that such a finding shall not be required with respect to any redevelopment project area located within a transit facility improvement area established pursuant to Section 11-74.4-3.3.

+- (2) The municipality finds that the redevelopment plan and project conform to the comprehensive plan for the development of the municipality as a whole, or, for municipalities with a population of 100,000 or more, regardless of when the redevelopment plan and project was adopted, the redevelopment plan and project either: (i) conforms to the strategic economic development or redevelopment plan issued by the designated planning authority of the municipality, or (ii) includes land uses that have been approved by the planning commission of the municipality. - (3) The redevelopment plan establishes the estimated dates of completion of the redevelopment project and retirement of obligations issued to finance redevelopment project costs.
+Those dates may not be later than the dates set forth under Section 11-74.4-3.5.